Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 <div class="aSeparator"></div>

 ### Get the model
-Models from ```transformers``` library takes matrics as inputs, and outputs matrics.
+Models from ```transformers``` library takes matrices as inputs, and outputs matrices.
 Thus, text generation models needs to be paired with ```tokenizer``` in order to convert inputs into model-readable formant, and convert model outputs into human-readble format. ```transformers``` library has a special class called ```TextGenerationPipeline``` to handle this conversion class, but would be a bit too complicated for our purpose.
-Here, I modified demo code from <a href='https://huggingface.co/Qwen/Qwen3-0.6B'>Qwen3's demo code</a> that combines tokenizers and models together for
+Here, I modified demo code from <a href='https://huggingface.co/Qwen/Qwen3-0.6B'>Qwen3's demo code</a> that simply combines tokenizers and models together.
+Here's the code for you to copy and paste into the currently running python session:

 ```python
 class DemoChatbot: